 by Bill Buford

-Bill Buford, the author of Heat, uses his humour and passion in the kitchen to tell us about his tumultuous move to Lyon with wife and twin toddlers.
+Bill Buford, the author of Heat, uses his humour and passion in the kitchen to tell us about his tumultuous move to Lyon and his new life there with wife and twin toddlers.
 He doesn't speak French but doesn't let that stand in his way.
 He has a few names on his list whom he hopes will help him find work so that he can learn the culinary secrets of Lyon, and he throws himself into learning the secrets of French cuisine.
-If you love food and Lyon, this will be a real treat, deep, detailed and personal.
+If you love food and love France, this will be a real treat, deep, detailed and personal.

 Felicity Cloake, best known as a food columnist for the Guardian in the UK, takes on the classic food of France – but not in the luxury you’d expect: she takes to the streets, cycling with her trusty steed Eddy, over hills and vales, to find the best dishes in France.